rcmccartney/parallel_regression/README.md

 PJ2 library

-This library uses the PJ2 library for parallel programming, located at http://www.cs.rit.edu/~ark/pj2.shtml.
+This program uses the PJ2 library for parallel programming, located at http://www.cs.rit.edu/~ark/pj2.shtml.

 The paradigm runs on a multicore or multinode cluster for running Tasks